TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant-heat-pump-cold-weather.md

 # Heating Forecast

-I try to [predict]({% link _posts/2025-11-03-home-assistant-heat-pump-myvaillant-emoncms-met-office.md %}) the next day's peak time heating load so that I know how much charge to add to my home battery overnight.
+I use Home Assistant to [predict]({% link _posts/2025-11-03-home-assistant-heat-pump-myvaillant-emoncms-met-office.md %}) the next day's peak time heating load so that I know how much charge to add to my home battery overnight.
 I don't want to charge to 100%, then find that it's a mild and sunny day and there's nowhere to put the excess solar I've generated.

 The initial implementation was based on limited performance data.
 At the time, outdoor temperature hadn't gone below 10°C and I was consistently seeing a COP around 5.
 My installation has a minimum performance guarantee of 380% efficiency, whatever that means.
 Given the lack of better data, my forecast used a linear interpolation between a COP of 5 at 10°C and a COP of 3.8 at -3°C.